-DOED: they have counsellors and they have therapy.
-They aren’t allowed to give therapeutic support but you can meet with counsellors.
-Cause of national regulation around providing medical advice.
+DoEd: SS offers counsellors and therapists.
+They aren’t allowed to give therapeutic support because of national regulations surrounding medical advice, but you can schedule meetings with counsellors.

-Oliver: many students in Europe can’t access students services and they are on their own
+Chemistry SP: Many students in Europe can’t access SS and they are on their own.

-DOED: im happy to speak to ss about this
+DoEd: I’m happy to speak to SS about this.

-SPANISH: you hear a lot of stories about study abroad – and people have bad experiences but they don’t push it once it’s done.
-Students go abroad, their emails aren’t responded to promptly.
-You could potentially get evidence their.
+Spanish LC: You hear a lot of horror stories about study abroad and event though people have bad experiences,they don’t push it once it’s done.
+Students on these programs, often don’t receive prompt replies to their emails so we could find some evidence there.

-ML SP: heard so many horrow stories myself – kazakistan, finding someone who speaks Russian is challenging.
-They realized they were with families that don’t speak their language and they had to relocate a lot and didn’t get much support
+ML SP: Someone I knew went to Kazakistan, and found it challenging to find someone who speaks Russian.
+They soon realized that they couldn’t communicate with their host family.
+They had to relocate and didn’t receive much support from the university to do that.

-STEPHANIE: I just know from the uni pov cause I also had- global can’t provide legal or accom advise.
-Just because if anything happens., if they get kicked out, they can’t blame it on the university.

-{ETC{

-DOED: to summarise the main argument – they calculate student centally on a credit system – so you pay fee depending on the credit you receive.
+DoEd: To summarise the main argument, they calculate student fee centrally on a credit system.

-Anisha: when I was in spain, we were getting moduels but we were paying half the fee.
-So wondering if your credit looks similar?
+English SP: When I was in Spain, we were getting module credits but we were paying half the fee.
+So, I was wondering if your credits looks similar?

-OLIVER: [breakdown] – 90 credits is the work you’re being paid to do at an industry not for educational purposes
+Chemistry SP: We get 90 credits for the work you’re being paid to do at an industry not for educational purposes.

-BIO: I received emails from students who hadn’t received introductory module they were meant to do – lack of support on that end
+Biology SP: I received emails from students who hadn’t received introductory module that they were meant to do while they were abroad.

-DOED: someone from timetabling will be there and we will continue the convo that info is released earlier.
-Hopefully she’ll be able to tell us more about that.
-On MEQs – the thing about questions being about particular people.
-Those were never centrally put in, it was opt in basis.
-Still part of new system – but depends on the school to opt in.
-I wanna push on the grad attributes question not being there.
-Do we wanna bring up extensions again, they said our info wans’t up to date.
-Do we still wanna bring that up?
-Raise of hands? – some schools fot rid of self cert
+DoEd: Okay, for the other agenda items, someone from timetabling will be there and we will continue the conversation on when that information is released.
+On MEQs, the thing about questions being about specific people, those were never centrally put in, it was on a opt-in basis.
+I want to push on the graduate attributes question not being there.
+Do we want to bring up extensions again, since they said our information wasn’t up to date.
+Finally, some schools got rid of self certs.

-Philo: no one cares really.
-If you miss over 4 things you get 0 X doesn’t matter if you self cert. if you have an extenuating service, email the dot.
+Philosophy SP: No one cares really because if you miss over 4 classes you get a 0 X, it doesn’t matter if you self certify or not.
+If you have an extenuating service, email the DoT.

-DOED: isn’t this going backward.
+DoEd: Isn’t this going backwards?

-PHOEB: I like self cert cause you can say exactly what you want and it’s a bit more anonymous
+Sci/Med FPPHOEB: I like self certify because it’s a bit more anonymous.

-PAuL: there was this understanding amongst students that self certs don’t count towards absences recorded.
-So they are just not actively approving them – but keep doing it in case we need to support you.
-Iconfusing but it’s not negative response
+Social Anthro SP: There was this understanding amongst students that self certs don’t count towards absences recorded.
+So, they are just not actively approving them but they keep doing it in case the school needs to support you.

-DSN: we’ve had people reach out - it says unauthorized – wording is bad
+DSN Rep: We’ve had people reach out, the wording is bad and caused a lot of anxiety.

-Paul: they’ve tried to tell students they aren’t disadvantaging them – through my emails
+Social Anthro SP: They’ve tried to tell students they aren’t disadvantaging them through my emails.

-NICK: they say you still hae to email the tutor so self cert is redundant
+History SP: They say you still have to email the tutor so self certicates are redundant.

-Ariane: how does it make it different for the admin team.
-If they’re still monitoring it how does it cut down on their time.
-They might as well just approve it
+Econ SP:: How does it make it different for the admin team?If they’re still monitoring it, how does it cut down on their time?
+They might as well just approve it.

-Philo: from my understanding of the admin team, it’s the same issue thay have with timetabling, they can monitor who’s signing up but to also book that and email everyone about it – there is more to do at the time of finalizing plans.
+Philosophy SP: From my understanding, it’s the same issue they have with timetabling i.e. they can monitor who’s signing up but because they also have book that and email everyone about it, there is more to do at the time of finalizing plans.